bendercry/contacts/README.md

 Person.swift - struct for store contact properties<br /><br />
 IsFavoriteEnum.swift - enum for definition of "favorite" status <br /><br />
 Validation.swift - class for validate inputed information from user<br /><br />
+P.S. pods and AKMaskField libary connected for better UI (masks for phone number and date of birth)